keywordsalad/thisfieldwas.green/site/_drafts/embracing-nondeterminism-part-2.md

 > [See here]({{code_repo}}/src/main/scala/green/thisfieldwas/embracingnondeterminism/data/NonEmptyChain.scala) for the definition in the sample repository.

-Using a `NonEmptyChain`, we can start writing validation functions for `User`:
+Using a `NonEmptyChain`, we can start writing validation functions for `User` to test that they work:

 :::{.numberLines}
 ```scala